The speaker’s profile picture

 Heya 👋!
 Just like you I've spent time plenty of time dabbling with computers.

-What got myself into programming was discovering how to modify a game called Little Fighter 2, and it was fun.
+What got myself into software development was discovering how to modify a game called Little Fighter 2, and I was wonderstruck being able to make my game-self overpowered!
 After working with computers for a substantial period, I began learning to connect and communicate better with people, and try to put the fun back into what we do for work.
+One way I do this is to look for the people, and help the ones who help others.

-My ever growing list of "beginner hobbies" include running, art, sewing, and piano.
+My ever growing list of hobbies include running, art, creating soft toys, and piano.

 • The Development Experience Is Different With Rust